russellballestrini/webwords/README.rst

-webwords - Minimal Viable Docker
+webwords - minimal viable docker
 ################################

 This repo shows how to code the same minimal web app called ``webwords`` in many different programming languages.